 The UCF Challenge Course program is committed to enhance team-building, self-confidence, and leadership development through adventure-based learning experiences.

 We design your program based on group needs and goals.
 Activities can be tailored to strengthen group cohesiveness, communication, trust, group processing, interpersonal relationships, individual members' self-awareness and confidence level.
 Through our activities, groups are being socially, mentally, physically, and environmentally challenged in a positive and fun environment.

 Available Program Options

-Open Night Climbs are scheduled twice each semester and provide to all UCF students with the opportunity to enjoy and utilize the Odyssey III High Elements Course.
+These recreational events are free for UCF students and are scheduled twice each semester.
+They are planned to provide to all UCF students with the opportunity to enjoy and utilize the unique Odyssey III High Elements Course.